Forward-mode automatic differentiation for the tensor renormalization group and its relation to the impurity method: Methods

 Taking the derivative of Eq.~\eqref{eq:first_derivative} with respect to $\beta$, we obtain

 Higher-order derivatives follow straightforwardly by iterating the same procedure.
 The update rule for $\dot T$ in Eq.~\eqref{eq:first_chain_rule} naively consists of four HOTRG-like contractions.
 However, we do not need to evaluate these four contractions separately.
-Instead, we use the fact that each contraction can be decomposed into a sequence of matrix multiplications along a contraction tree~\cite{evenblyImprovingEfficiencyVariational2014}.
+Instead, we use the fact that each contraction can be decomposed into a sequence of matrix-multiplications along a contraction-tree~\cite{evenblyImprovingEfficiencyVariational2014}.
 Rather than evaluating the four contractions independently, we differentiate the intermediate tensors that appear along this tree.
-With this procedure, the total matrix multiplication cost of computing derivatives up to first order is exactly three times that of the original HOTRG.
+With this procedure, the total matrix multiplication cost of computing derivatives up to first order is exactly 3 times that of the original HOTRG.

-The same idea extends to higher orders.
-Although the algorithm involves a series of HOTRG-like contractions, contraction tree based differentiation reduces the total numerical cost of evaluating all derivatives up to order $k$ to only $\frac{(k+1)(k+2)}{2}$ times that of computing the free energy alone.
+The same idea extends to higher-orders.
+Although the algorithm involves a series of HOTRG-like contractions, contraction-tree-based differentiation reduces the total numerical cost of evaluating all derivatives up to the order of $k$ to only $\frac{(k+1)(k+2)}{2}$ times that of computing the free energy alone.
 For example, by explicitly rewriting Eq.~\eqref{eq:first_chain_rule} as

-where red colored tensor represents first derivative tensor.
-In Eq.~\ref{eq:chainrule_HOTRG}, the dominant matrix-multiplication part of the contraction is evaluated only twice.
+where the red tensor represents first derivative tensor.
+In Eq.~\eqref{eq:chain rule_HOTRG}, the dominant matrix-multiplication part of the contraction is evaluated only twice.